aws/aws-parallelcluster/docs/source/aws_services.rst

 AWS CloudFormation
 ------------------

 AWS CloudFormation is the core service used by AWS ParallelCluster.
 Each cluster is represented as a stack.
 All resources required by the cluster are defined within the AWS ParallelCluster CloudFormation template.
-AWS ParallelCluster cli commands typically map to CloudFormation stack commands, such as create, update and delete.
+AWS ParallelCluster CLI commands typically map to CloudFormation stack commands, such as create, update and delete.
 Instances launched within a cluster make HTTPS calls to the CloudFormation Endpoint for the region the cluster is launched in.

 For more details about AWS CloudFormation, see http://aws.amazon.com/cloudformation/